magento/merchdocs/src/shipping/shipping-flat-rate.md

 1. Enter the **Price** that you want to charge for flat rate shipping.

-1. (Optional) Configure a handling fee:
+1. If you want to include a handling fee, do the following:

    - If charging an additional handling fee, set **Calculate Handling Fee** to one of the following: